 4 ZJU-SCNU Joint Research Center of Photonics, Centre for Optical and Electromagnetic Research, South China Academy of Advanced Optoelectronics, Science Building #5, South China Normal University, Higher-Education Mega-Center, Guangzhou 510006, China

 In this paper, a new method for realizing a low driving voltage electroabsorption modulator based on the band-filling effect is demonstrated.
 The InP-based electroabsorption modulator is integrated using DVS-BCB adhesive bonding on a silicon-on–insulator waveguide platform.
 When the electroabsorption modulator is forward biased, the band-filling effect occurs, which leads to a blue shift of the exciton absorption spectrum while the absorption strength stays almost constant.
-In static operation, an extinction ratio of more than 20dB within 100mV bias variation is obtained in an 80 μm long device.
+In static operation, an extinction ratio of more than 20dB with 100mV bias variation is obtained in an 80 μm long device.
 In dynamic operation, 1.25Gbps modulation with a 6.3dB extinction ratio is obtained using only a 50mV peak-to-peak driving voltage.
 The band-filling effect provides a novel method for realizing ultra-low-driving-voltage electroabsorption modulators.

-Quantum-confined Stark effect (QCSE) based electroabsorption modulators (EAM) has high speed, low energy consumption, relatively high extinction ratio and small footprint.1, 2 These features make EAMs widely used in optical communication.
-In addition, EAMs can also be used as high speed photodetectors.3 This dual function property makes EAMs advantageous in on-chip optical transceivers4 and compact optoelectronic oscillators (OEO)5.
-Recently, silicon photonics integrated with electronic devices fabricated in CMOS production lines have become an enabling technology for the realization of integrated optical systems.6,7 High speed InP-based EAMs have also been successfully implemented in silicon photonic circuits though hybrid bonding technology.1, 4, 8, 9 However, an EAM directly driven by the low voltage signal from a digital logical CMOS driver is still missing.
+Quantum-confined Stark effect (QCSE) based electroabsorption modulators (EAM) have high speed, low energy consumption, relatively high extinction ratio and small footprint.1, 2 These features make EAMs widely used in optical communication.
+In addition, EAMs can also be used as high speed photodetectors.3 This dual function property makes EAMs advantageous in e.g. on-chip optical transceivers4 and compact optoelectronic oscillators (OEO)5.
+Recently, silicon photonics integrated with electronic devices fabricated in CMOS production lines has become an enabling technology for the realization of integrated optical systems.6,7 High speed InP-based EAMs have also been successfully implemented in silicon photonic circuits though hybrid bonding technology.1, 4, 8, 9 However, an EAM directly driven by the low voltage swing signal from an advanced digital logical CMOS driver is still missing.
 Recently, a sub-100 mV driving voltage silicon modulator based on the tuning of the resonant wavelength in a high Q microring resonator and photonic crystal cavity has been demonstrated.10, 11 However, those

 _____________________________